An actuary and family enterprise advisor who became an insurance advisor at Taxevity Insurance, a family practice.

 About Betty Smith

 The quote comes from the 1943 novel A Tree Grows In Brooklyn, which is Betty Smith’s semi-autobiographical account of her life growing up in Brooklyn.
 She wrote about the struggles of living in poverty and the importance of family and community.
-Smith’s novel was a critical and commercial success, and it was adapted into a movie in 1945.
+Betty’s novel was a critical and commercial success, and it was adapted into a movie in 1945.

 Living is giving

 You can support the causes you care about in different ways.
 One way is by making a charitable donation as part of your estate planning.
-Learn how Will Power helps you include a gift to charity as part of your legacy.